 Visiting and Befriending Service

-Most referrals originate from local GP surgeries, Health Visitors, Social Care Teams, family and friends.
-Some are identified through contact with the SHAC office or by self referral.
+Referrals originate from local GP surgeries, Health Visitors, Social Care Teams, family and friends, some may be identified through contact with SHAC or by self referral.
+Our volunteer befrienders are carefully selected and screened, this process includes a Disclosure and Barring Service (DBS) check and full training.